 When a customer complains on social media, every single one of your customers could potentially see it in their news feed!

 Remaining positive also helps to breed support from your loyal customers.

-Other fans/followers will often rally around the business when a single negative follower is antagonizing the company.
-Depending on how likely your business is to be on the receiving end of social media negativity, brainstorming positive responses can be a crucial piece of your customer service strategy.
+Other fans or followers will often rally around the business when a single negative follower is antagonizing the company.
+Depending on how likely your business is to be on the receiving end of social media negativity, brainstorming positive responses can be a crucial piece of your customer service social media strategy.

 The most important thing is to show you care and value the customer’s opinion, regardless of whether it started out negative.Always meet negativity with positivity when a customer complains on social media.Click To Tweet